COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Last winter, 20-year-old Alexa Jennings from Plainfield, Illinois, found herself in a tough spot.
+Last winter, 20-year-old Alexa Jennings, of Plainfield, found herself in a tough spot.
 She had battled thyroid cancer the prior spring and through that experience, she had put on a bunch of weight.

 By the end of December 2017, when her weight had climbed to 312 pounds, Jennings decided to do something about it.
 She went to her primary care physician, who suggested she visit Endeavor Health® Weight Management – Naperville.